Konstantinovka overview

 Konstantinovka history

-In 1812 on the territory of present day Konstantinovka landlord Nomikosov founded the village Santurinovka where originally settled 20 families.
-In the mid-19th century on the land inherited by the son of the landlord appeared Konstantinovka village, named for the owner.
-By 1859 Konstantinovka village population was 29, the population of Santurinovka was 280.
+In 1812, on the territory of today’s city, the landlord Nomikosov founded the village of Santurinovka with an initial population of 20 families.
+In the mid-19th century, on the land inherited by his son, the village of Konstantinovka appeared, which was named after its owner (Konstantin).
+In 1859, the population of Konstantinovka was 29, the population of Santurinovka was 280.

-In 1895-1897 years glass and chemical factories were built in Santurinovka by Belgian “Anonymous Society of Donetsk Glass and Chemical Factories”.
-In 1899 the mirror factory was constructed there.
-The total number of employed in the enterprises of the village amounted to 2,500 people.
-The village Konstantinovka and the village near the railway station became a single municipality.
-By 1897, the population was about 3,100 people.
-In 1915 the village had two hospitals, primary school, college, private school.
+In 1895-1897, several glass and chemical factories were built in Santurinovka by the Belgian “Anonymous Society of Donetsk Glass and Chemical Factories”.
+In 1899, a mirror factory was constructed there.
+The total number of people employed in these enterprises was about 2,500 people.

 Konstantinovka views